 Conclusion

-Frequently Asked Questions on Crop Insurance in India
+Frequently Asked Questions (FAQs)

-Q1.
-What is crop insurance in India?
+1. What is crop insurance in India in simple words?